gaborbernat/algo-notes/problem_solutions/path_sum_on_tree.md

 If the tree structure can be defined by yourself, you should could think of a solution to save the partial result in tree nodes.
 Even it is not allowed, we can always be able to relate some other data to nodes.
-Althought it will cost more space, but it is a tradeoff.
-Sense of tradeoff is one of things they'd like to exammine on you, remember it?
+Although it will cost more space, but it is a trade-off.
+Sense of trade-off is one of things they'd like to examine on you, remember it?

 Let's say we can add one additional fields in the node.
 We use it to record the maximum partial sum from bottom to top that end at current node.
 So the tree node is looks like: